Weighted Clustering: Partitional Methods

-\emph{Case 2}: For every pair of clusters, the similarities between them are the same.
+\textbf{Case 2}: The similarities between every pair of clusters are the same.
 However, there are clusters $C_1, C_2, C_3 \in C$, so that the similarities between $C_1$ and $C_2$ are greater than the ones between $C_1$ and $C_3$.
-Let $a$ denote the similarities between $C_1$ and $C_2$, and $b$ the similarities between $C_1$ and $C_3$.
+Let $a$ and $b$ denote the similarities between $C_1, C_2$ and $C_1, C_3$, respectively.

-Let $x \in C_1$.
-Let $w$ be a weight function such that $w(x) = W$ for large $W$, and weight $1$ is assigned to all other points in $X$.
+Let $x \in C_1$ and $w$ a weight function, such that $w(x) = W$ for large $W$, and weight $1$ is assigned to all other points in $X$.
 The dominant term comes from clusters going into $C_1$, specifically edges that include point $x$.
-The dominant term of the contribution of cluster $C_3$ is $Wb$ and the dominant term of the contribution of $C_2$ is $Wa$, totalling $Wa + Wb$.
+The dominant term of the contribution of cluster $C_3$ is $Wb$ and the dominant term of the contribution of $C_2$ is $Wa$, totaling $Wa + Wb$.

 Now consider clustering $C'$ obtained from clustering $C$ by merging $C_1$ with $C_2$, and splitting $C_3$ into two clusters (arbitrarily).
 The dominant term of the clustering comes from clusters other than $C_1 \cup C_2$, and the cost of clusters outside $C_1 \cup C_2 \cup C_3$ is unaffected.
 The dominant term of the cost of the two clusters obtained by splitting $C_3$ is $Wb$ for each, for a total of $2Wb$.
 However, the factor of $Wa$ that $C_2$ previously contributed is no longer present.
-Therefore, we replace the coefficient of the dominant term from $a$ to $b$, which improved the cost of the clustering because $b<a$. \end{proof}
+This replaces the coefficient of the dominant term from $a + b$ to $2b$, which improved the cost of the clustering because $b<a$. \end{proof}

-\begin{lemma} Given a clustering $C$ of $(X,s)$ where every cluster has more than one element, if $C$ is not perfect than ratio-cut is weight-responsive on $C$. \end{lemma}